 A blisteringly fast Japanese striker whose clinical finishing and partnership with Shunsuke Nakamura became the heartbeat of the national team's 2000s attack.

-Keiji Tamada's football story is one of explosive speed and precise timing.
-Bursting onto the J.League scene with Kashiwa Reysol in the late 1990s, his raw pace immediately marked him as a different kind of threat.
-It was at Nagoya Grampus, however, where he truly honed his craft, transforming from a mere speedster into a composed and lethal finisher.
-His peak coincided with Japan's 'Golden Generation,' and he formed a legendary understanding with playmaker Shunsuke Nakamura.
-Tamada's intelligent runs and coolness in front of goal were vital, most memorably in the 2004 Asian Cup where his goals propelled Japan to victory.
-After a long club career that also included a stint in Saudi Arabia, he transitioned smoothly into coaching, now shaping the next generation at the high school level.
+Keiji Tamada scored the goals that propelled Japan to victory in the 2004 Asian Cup.
+Bursting onto the J.League scene with Kashiwa Reysol in the late 1990s, his raw pace marked him as a different kind of threat.
+At Nagoya Grampus he transformed from a speedster into a composed, lethal finisher.
+His peak coincided with Japan's 'Golden Generation,' and he formed a productive understanding with playmaker Shunsuke Nakamura.
+Tamada's intelligent runs and coolness in front of goal were vital.
+After a long club career that included a stint in Saudi Arabia, he transitioned into coaching, now shaping the next generation at the high school level.

 1965–1980